-As a freeholder, or maybe you are a joint freeholder, whether you want buildings insurance for two flats in a converted house or multiple flats in a purpose built block, you need what is commonly referred to as ‘block insurance’ or ‘block of flats buildings insurance’.
+As a freeholder, or joint freeholder, whether you want buildings insurance for two flats in a converted house or multiple flats in a purpose built block, you need what is frequently referred to as block of flats buildings insurance.

 We also know that freehold property comes in all shapes and sizes, including converted houses to the repurposing of huge warehouses, to purpose built blocks and even listed buildings – of standard and non-standard construction.

-Working with our panel of well-known insurers, you can rely on us to use our experience and knowledge to find you the most appropriate level of buildings insurance cover at a competitive price.
+Working with our panel of insurers, you can rely on us to use our experience and knowledge to find you an appropriate level of buildings insurance cover at a competitive price.

-And should you need to make a claim, an adviser from our experienced and award-winning* in-house claims team based here in the UK, will guide you step-by-step through what can be a complex claims process.
+And should you need to make a claim, a member of our experienced in-house claims team based here in the UK, will guide you step-by-step through what can be a complex claims process.
 This can be especially true if multiple flats are involved in the claim.

 Be aware that building insurance policies for individual units, such as detached, semi-detached or terraced homes, are unlikely to be appropriate for buildings that contain more than one flat or apartment.

-Benefits of Our Block of Flats Building Insurance Cover for freeholders
+Benefits of our Blocks of Flats buildings insurance cover for freeholders